rhodyprog4ds/BrownFall25/syllabus/grading.md

 The Objectives are:
 - *experience*: gain hands on experience with data science- earned by answering prismia questions
-- *communication*: effective communication with data - earned in assignments and extensions
+- *communication*: effective communication with data and code - earned in assignments and extensions
 - *data manipulation*: manipulating data - earned in assignments and extensions
 - *exploratory data analysis*: explore data, get preliminary insights - earned in assignments and extensions
 - *modeling*: build models with data - earned in assignments and extensions